sutherlandnele/png-case-management-information-system/README.md

 Welcome to the PNG Case Management Information System, a sophisticated application built using Java Spring Boot for the backend and React for the frontend.
 This system is designed as a microservices architecture to handle different facets of case management efficiently.

+The system is currently used by the PNG Immigration & Citizenship Authority (ICA) to manage PNG Asylum seekers (clients).

 ## System Components

 This application comprises two primary microservices: